ChainSafe/game-docs-v2/docs/v2/10_webgl-browser.md

 ### Gas Price {#gas-price}

 Get the **current gas price** for a transaction based on chain / network and RPC.
-Used to estimate the transaction fees required to execute certain actions on the Ethereum blockchain within the game, such as transferring assets between players or minting new in-game NFTs.
+Gas refers to the unit that measures the amount of computational effort required to execute specific operations on the Ethereum network, such as transferring assets between players or minting new in-game NFTs.
+Since each Ethereum transaction requires computational resources to execute, each transaction requires a fee.
+Gas refers to the fee required to execute a transaction on Ethereum, regardless of transaction success or failure.
 For more on gas prices, see [What is gas?](https://ethereum.org/en/developers/docs/gas/#what-is-gas)

 ```csharp
 using Web3Unity.Scripts.Library.Ethers.Providers;